au-ts/sddf/docs/developing.md

 #### Signalling protocol

-The most common protocol between sDDF components for all device classes is a combination of asynchronous notifications (e.g `microkit_notify`) and shared memory (e.g data regions or queue regions).
+The most dominant protocol used by sDDF components to communicate and share data for all device classes is a combination of asynchronous notifications (e.g `microkit_notify`) and shared memory (e.g data regions and/or queue regions).

-TODO:
-* mention that notifications can be optimised, hence the existince of this signalling protocol.
-* mention not all device classes use this protocol since this optimisation isn't necessary there.

-Once a driver completes all available processing, they must notify all virtualisers that are awaiting the completion of this event.
-Since our systems contain large numbers of components handling multiple independent events, it can often be the case that a component is notified for an event they are already aware of, or are unable to make further progress on before the completion of a secondary event.

-In order to optimise how components notify each other, the sDDF utilises a *signalling protocol* to try and minimise the number of *unnecessary notifications* which don't lead to further progress in the system.
+Since components are event-based, when data has been made available to begin processing the producer of this data is typically required to notify the consumer of the data to ensure the consumer is scheduled.
+In some cases it is also necessary for the consumer of the data to notify the producer if more space has become available.

+Since our systems contain large numbers of components handling multiple independent events, components often incidentally become aware of events which they were not explicitly notified for.
+Also, components may require more than one event to occur before further progress can be made (e.g. one queue to become non-empty and another to become non-full).
+Thus, if components notify their neighbours unconditionally when progress is made, this can often result in the receiver being scheduled unnecessarily without making further progress.

+For device classes where these *unnecessary notifications* put too much of a strain on the overall utilisation of the system (i.e. networking), the sDDF utilises a *signalling protocol*.
+The signalling protocol allows producers and consumers to communicate more preciesly about when they require a signal after progress has been made.
 For some sub-systems, in some directions of communication, components will only notify their neighbour when work has been completed if a shared flag has been set.

 However, utilising a flag in shared memory which is concurrently written to and read from can result in deadlocks if care is not taken.
 To avoid this, a